-- For all electric vehicle chargers and charging stations installed on or after January 1, 2024: - Comply with recordkeeping and reporting standards as described in CEC's regulations.
-These requirements are not applicable to those electric vehicle chargers and charging stations installed at residential real property containing four or fewer dwelling units. - Comply with all industry best practices and charger technology capabilities that are demonstrated to increase reliability, as described in CEC's regulations. - Without limitation to other requirements in this grant agreement, Recipient shall comply with any other regulatory requirements, including but not limited to uptime requirements and operation and reliability requirements.
-Such regulatory requirements may, but will not necessarily, be enacted after execution of this grant agreement.
-Once regulations are final, they will apply to work under this grant agreement irrespective of when finalized.
-Any updates to regulations may also be applicable to work under this grant agreement. - o If the Recipient is an electric vehicle service provider or other third-party entity that is not the site host, the electric vehicle service provider or thirdparty entity shall provide a disclosure to the site host about the site host's right to designate the service provider or third-party as the entity to report the data on behalf of the site host.
-The Recipient shall verify receipt by signing the disclosure. - Collect and provide the following data: - Number, type, date and location of chargers. - o Nameplate capacity of the installed equipment, in kW for chargers. - Number and type of outlets per charger. - Location type, such as street, parking lot, hotel, restaurant or multi-unit housing. - Total cost per charger, the subsidy from the CEC per charger, federal subsidy per charger, utility subsidy per charger, and privately funded share per charger. - Collect and provide 12 months of throughput, usage, and operations data from the project including, but not limited to: - Number of charging or refueling sessions
+- For all EV chargers and charging stations installed on or after January 1, 2024: - Comply with recordkeeping and reporting standards as described in CEC's regulations.
+These requirements are not applicable to those EV chargers and charging stations installed at residential real property containing four or fewer dwelling units. - Comply with all industry best practices and charger technology capabilities that are demonstrated to increase reliability, as described in CEC's regulations.

+- Without limitation to other requirements in this Agreement, Recipient shall comply with any other regulatory requirements, including but not limited to uptime requirements and operation and maintenance requirements.
+Such regulatory requirements may, but will not necessarily, be enacted after execution of this Agreement.
+Once regulations are final, they will apply to work under this Agreement irrespective of when finalized.
+Any updates to regulations may also be applicable to work under this Agreement. - o If the Recipient is an electric vehicle service provider (EVSP) or other thirdparty entity that is not the site host, the EVSP or third- party entity shall provide a disclosure to the site host about the site host's right to designate the EVSP or third-party as the entity to report the data on behalf of the site host.
+The Recipient shall verify receipt by signing the disclosure. - Once each charger begins operation, collect and provide the following information in the next Quarterly Progress Report (described in Task 1.5): - o Number, type, date and location of chargers installed. - Nameplate capacity of the installed equipment, in kW for chargers. - o Number and type of outlets per charger. - Location type, such as street, parking lot, hotel, restaurant or multi-unit housing. - Total cost per charger, the subsidy from the CEC per charger, federal subsidy per charger, utility subsidy per charger, and privately funded share per charger. - Expected air emissions reduction, for example: - Non-methane hydrocarbons - Oxides of nitrogen - Particulate Matter - Formaldehyde - Collect and submit to the CAM, in a standard electronic file format determined by the CAM, 12 months of throughput, usage, and operations data from the project including, but not limited to, for each session: